ddovod/jet-live/README.md

 If you need something similar for windows, please try [blink](https://github.com/crosire/blink), I have no plans to support windows.

-\* macos port is not completed yet, but will be ready in a couple of weeks or so.

 ### Prerequisites
 You need `c++11` compliant compiler.
 Also there're several dependencies which are bundled in:
 - `nlohmann json` (header only): needed to parse `compile_commands.json` file